ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ![](images/solution39/Active-active-passive.png)

 In this scenario, when either of the two active applications in the primary and secondary data centers suffers an outage, the standby application in the third data center is activated.
-The DR procedure described in the two data centers scenario is followed for restoring normalcy to process customer requests.
+The disaster recovery procedure described in the two data centers scenario is followed for restoring normalcy to process customer requests.
 The standby application in the third data center can be set up in either a hot or a cold standby configuration.

 Refer to [this guide](https://www.ibm.com/cloud/garage/content/manage/hadr-on-premises-app/) for more on disaster recovery.